What is Connecting Country?

 Since 2010, Connecting Country has worked with over 200 landholders and groups to enhance more than 8000 hectares of habitat.
 We have run annual education events for many years, to which over 1000 people attended in 2014-15.
 We continue to monitor over 490 nest boxes and more than 50 bird survey sites.

-We seek further funds to contribute to additional local needs.
+To contribute to local needs we seek funds from diverse sources.
 Please contact us if you would like to be a project partner or know of grants which can benefit this region.

-In 2007, The Norman Wettenhall Foundation developed a work plan that focused on supporting community-led landscape restoration in south-east Australia.
+In 2007, The Norman Wettenhall Foundation developed a work plan for supporting community-led landscape restoration in south-east Australia.
 The Executive Officer contacted Friends of the Box-Ironbark Forests (Mount Alexander Region), an environment group in Castlemaine, to see if there was interest in working collaboratively across the region on a landscape restoration project.
 A Reference Group was then formed.

-During 2008, the project produced a Biodiversity Blueprint that has identified our assets, the possible threats they face and what future actions we can take.
-It suggests directions, clarifies our priorities in landscape restoration and helps us to reconcile cultural, agricultural and natural values.
+During 2008, the project produced a Biodiversity Blueprint that identified our assets, the possible threats they face and what future actions we can take.
+It suggested directions, clarifies our priorities in landscape restoration and helped us to reconcile cultural, agricultural and natural values.

-In 2009, Connecting Country was awarded funding for three years through the North Central Catchment Management Authority from the Victorian and Commonwealth Government (Caring for our Country).
-The project has a specific focus on the threatened species – the Brush-tailed Phascogale (Tuan) and its Yellow Box Woodland habitat.
-Click here for more information on our current projects.
+In 2009, Connecting Country worked in partnership with the North Central Catchment Management Authority to implement a program across the local landscape that had a specific focus on the threatened species, the Brush-tailed Phascogale (Tuan), and its Yellow Box Woodland habitat.